Torrafuzar/PharmWebAPI/docs/source/api.rst

 .. admonition:: Info

-   **Auto Orders** call creates Orders in pharmweb to be send the a branch for dispesing, an *Autoorder* can be of type
+   **Auto Orders** call creates Orders in pharmweb to be send the a branch for dispesing, if a customer is not listed the customer wil be added automaticly.

 AutoOrder Types